rzr/mastodon-lite/README.md

 node example 'https://www.npmjs.com/package/mastodon-lite# #MastodonLite : A lightweight #Mastodon client to support #ConstraintedDevices using #IotJs cc: @TizenHelper@quitter.is '
 ```

-Message (toot) should be displayed on your profile's page (ie: https://mastodon.social/@tizenhelper/99568473401250711 )
+Message (toot) should be displayed on your profile's page (eg: https://mastodon.social/@tizenhelper/99568473401250711 )
 and client will get server's answer in this form:

 ```